abousselmi/docker-free5gc/nfs/README.md

 The webui uses the UDR configuration file to extract mongodb host:port info.
 To make it use the new webuicfg.conf, the code is patched when building the binary (see base/Dockerfile).

+This is fixed in the stage 3 by the PR: https://github.com/free5gc/webconsole/pull/1

 #### NRF

 ```console